Welcome to the Sticky Blood and Quite a Difference campaign hub. Download and share any of this content across your networks and channels.

 Quite a Difference highlights how Quitline (13 7848) can help people who are considering quitting or actively trying to stop smoking.

-The campaign will run across television and digital platforms until 27 November 2021.
+The campaign will run across television, radio and digital platforms until 27 November 2021.

 Within 10 minutes of inhaling cigarette smoke, blood becomes sticky.
 Dangerous clots can form, increasing the risk of a catastrophic heart attack, even in a person's 40s or 30s.
 Even smoking one cigarette a day or smoking occasionally significantly increases the risk of dying from heart disease.